 Slice your oranges 1/4-inch thick.
 Be sure to remove any seed fragments before cooking them.

 Simmer the slices for about 1 hour, or until they are translucent.
 Remove orange slices and place orange slices on a baking sheet that’s lined with parchment paper.
-Let them dry out for at least 24 hours, uncovered.
+Let them dry out for at least 24 hours, uncovered, on a cooling rack.
 They will still be a bit sticky!

 Melt your chocolate and dip slices halfway in.
 Sprinkle the chocolate dipped orange slices with flaky sea salt (this is optional!) and return to the lined baking sheet to harden.
 Let set for at least 15 minutes before serving or storing (storing instructions are below in the post and also in the recipe card).